mac-comp240/activities_1-data/1-notation/1-README.md

 ### Warning

 The code in binary_convert.c uses some operators and functions that you are not yet familiar with.
 Note however, that each function is documented to explain what the input parameter is and what it returns.
 You therefore can use these functions and write some tests to determine if they work properly.

 ## Multiple .c files make one executable program

-Examine the code in the file called test.c and hex.c.
+Examine the code in the file called `test.c` and `hex.c`.
 In a moment you will use `make` to build it before you change any code.
 Examine the Makefile to see how three C code files are used to create one binary using gcc.
 Notice how the file called test.c uses the functions in the file called hex.c and tests them out.

-T
-he file called hex.c uses functions in the file called binary_convert.c.
-The test.c file also uses functions in binary_convert.c as a means of testing them for accuracy.
+The file called `hex.c` uses functions in the file called `binary_convert.c`.
+The test.c file also uses functions in 1binary_convert.c1 as a means of testing them for accuracy.

 Open the Makefile.
 The executable program to be built is called `bin_hex`.
 Since this Makefile has the executable named `bin_hex` as the first target before the : in this file, you can simply build it by typing this at the terminal: